 We believe humans are integrated biological, psychological, social, spiritual beings who are adaptive as they interact with the environment.
-We believe individuals have intrinsic value and that there is worth inherent in human life.
+We believe individuals have intrinsic value and there is worth inherent in human life.
 As individuals and members of society, they have unique human needs and the right to develop to their maximum potential.
 Individuals have freedom of choice and are accountable for those choices.
-The development of each individual is due to his/her unique bio-psycho-social interactions with the internal and external environment.
+The development of each individual student is due to his/her unique bio-psycho-social interactions with the internal and external environment.
 Our belief revolves around basic needs, life span development, vulnerability, and the strength in coping with these multi-dimensional factors.

 We believe education is a dynamic, life-long process facilitating individual growth and positive behavioral changes through selective learning processes.
 Learning is dependent on the active participation of the learner and involves the development of cognitive, affective, and psychomotor abilities.
 The instructor is the designer and facilitator of learning experiences and the evaluator of the student's performance.
-Educational growth requires an environment which promotes creativity, responsibility, respect, and genuineness which enhances the learning process and the development of the total person.
+Educational growth requires an environment that promotes creativity, responsibility, respect, and genuineness which enhances the learning process and the development of the total person.

-We believe health is a state of soundness and wholeness of physical, psychosocial and spiritual functioning.
+We believe health is a state of soundness and wholeness of physical, psychosocial, and spiritual functioning.
 The concept of health varies as growth and developmental changes occur over time.
-Health has different meanings for individuals and groups in different cultures and situations.
-The maintenance of health is dependent on how peoples' needs are met, the stages of growth and development, adaption to external and internal stressors, communication and teaching.
+Health has different meanings for individuals and groups in diverse cultures and situations.
+The maintenance of health is dependent on how people's needs are met, the stages of growth and development, adaptation to external and internal stressors, communication, and teaching.

 We believe vocational nursing is a profession which assists individuals in maintaining optimum health throughout the life span.
 The practice of vocational nursing requires a comprehensive knowledge base and skillful use of the nursing process in providing holistic care.
 Vocational nurses collaborate with members of various disciplines in utilizing resources and providing health care services to the consumer.
 The vocational nurse has a multifaceted role and practices within a variety of health care settings in the community.
 The setting in which the nurse-patient relationship occurs varies according to the patient's needs.
-The vocational nurse participates in the delivery of health care in hospitals, clinics, doctor's offices, skilled nursing centers, correctional institutions, industry, private duty agency, and home care.
-The vocational nurse promotes health and wellness in acute and chronic care facilities, communities and homes by utilizing community health resources.
-The vocational nurse must understand and practice in the legal and ethical standards of nursing and demonstrate personal growth by seeking to maintain standards of excellence.
-Vocational nursing maintains standards of excellence through research, continued education, individual accountability, and commitment to quality.
+The vocational nurse participates in the delivery of health care in hospitals, clinics, care provider's offices, private duty agencies, home care, skilled nursing centers, correctional institutions, industry, and occupational health centers, among many other areas.
+The vocational nurse promotes health and wellness in acute and chronic care facilities, communities, and homes by utilizing community health resources.
+The vocational nurse must understand and practice in the legal and ethical standards of nursing and demonstrate personal growth by seeking to maintain standards of excellence through research, continuing education, individual accountability, and commitment to quality.

-We believe faculty is responsive to changes in nursing, health care, and society in providing a variable curriculum which will assist the student in achieving the curriculum objectives.
+We believe faculty are responsive to changes in nursing, health care, and society in providing variable learning experiences to assist the vocational nursing student in achieving the program objectives.
 We believe every member of society has the right to health care, and that the program's responsibility to the community is to provide prudent practitioners that give safe and competent health care services.